zodb/relstorage/docs/zodbpack.rst

 Options for ``zodbpack``
 ========================

 ``--days`` or ``-d``
     Specifies how many days of historical data to keep.
-Defaults to 0, meaning no history is kept.
+Defaults to 1, meaning all objects newer than 1 day are considered reachable.
 This is meaningful even for history-free storages, since unreferenced objects are not removed from the database until the specified number of days have passed.

 ``--prepack``
     Instructs the storage to only run the pre-pack phase of the pack but not actually delete anything.
 This is equivalent to specifying ``pack-prepack-only true`` in the storage options.

 ``--use-prepack-state``
     Instructs the storage to only run the deletion (packing) phase, skipping the pre-pack analysis phase.
 This is equivalent to specifying ``pack-skip-prepack true`` in the storage options.